HOURS: To avoid being locked in the cemetery, note Gate Closing Times

 - Please read our Photography Guidelines for additional information and requirements, including a few highlights below:

 - Monuments should not be climbed, leaned against, or otherwise touched, as they can and do topple, and are more than 100 years old.

-- Commercial shoots and shoots before or after gate hours involve a signed agreement, staffing fee, and one month’s notice to set up an appointment time.
+- Commercial shoots and shoots before or after gate hours are required to submit a request in advance, involve a signed agreement, fee, and one month’s notice to set up an appointment time.

-- Photographing or otherwise recording funeral ceremonies, funeral processions, or families visiting grave sites is strictly prohibited (except where photographer is a member of the funeral party or family).
+- Photographing or otherwise recording funeral ceremonies, funeral processions, or families visiting gravesites is strictly prohibited (except where the photographer is a member of the funeral party or family).
 All persons present on the Cemetery grounds should conduct themselves with decorum appropriate to a place of mourning, with due respect to those who might overhear them.

 The use of extensive equipment and lights, as well as the use of human models, costumes and props, and/or financial gain from the resulting still or motion pictures constitute a commercial shoot.